AveryLor/mobileFoodApp/README.md

 # 🍴 UofT Food Order

 A simple and responsive food ordering web application designed for the University of Toronto community.
+Created for **APS111 CDS**.

 ---